-Re-enrolment via eVision is required every year on the anniversary of your start date and is dependent on the satisfactory completion of Annual Progress Review.
+Re-enrolment via eVision is required at the start of each subsequent academic year and is dependent on the satisfactory completion of Annual Progress Review.
 Once your Faculty Research Committee has recommended that you progress to the subsequent year they will notify the Student, Transnational and Research (STaR) Office, who will then update your student record.
 Failure to re-enrol promptly will result in the withdrawal of University facilities.

-If the Annual Progress Review form is not returned, or if your progress is deemed to be unsatisfactory, you will not be able to proceed to the next year of your studies and the 'at risk' procedure will automatically be invoked (see section 8.6).
+If the Annual Progress Review form is not returned, or if your progress is deemed to be unsatisfactory, you will not be able to proceed to the next year of your studies and the 'proceed with caution' procedure will automatically be invoked (see section 8.6).
 Your Director of Studies will be able to advise you if you have difficulty completing or returning the Annual Progress Review Form.
 During your studies, you must also keep your local and home address, telephone numbers and email address up to date via eVision, as we may need to contact you if we have enrolment or registration queries.
 For International students additional requirements will apply.
-Please contact the Student, Transnational and Research (STaR) Office.
+Please contact the Visa Team, email visa-enquiries@wlv.ac.uk.